UniMath/agda-unimath/src/group-theory/precategory-of-monoids.lagda.md

 ## Definitions

-### The precategory of monoids as a full subprecategory of the precategory of semigroups
+### The precategory of monoids as a subprecategory of the precategory of semigroups

 ```agda
 Monoid-Large-Subprecategory :